fishjam-dev/book/src/webrtc/vad.md

 WebRTC standard provides tools that make it easy and convenient to implement this in your Selective Forwarding Unit.

 ## Audio Level Header extension
-RFC 6464 defines an Audio Level Header extension, which is very useful in the context of Voice Activity Detection, as it takes the implementation load of the SFU.
+[RFC 6464](https://www.rfc-editor.org/rfc/rfc6464) defines an Audio Level Header extension, which is very useful in the context of Voice Activity Detection, as it takes the implementation load of the SFU.

 The Extension carries the information about the audio level in `-dBov` with values from 0 to 127.
 Please pay attention to the minus, as it makes it so that the louder it gets, the lower the value becomes.
 The fact that values are negative is a consequence of a definition of the `dBov` unit.

+> **What is `dBov`**
+>
+> `dBov` is defined as the level in [decibels](https://en.wikipedia.org/wiki/Decibel) relative to the overload point of the system.
+> In this context, an overload point is the highest-intensity signal encodable by the payload format.
+> In simpler terms, the overload point is the loudest possible sound that can be encoded into the codec.

-RFC 6464 also defines an optional flag bit "V".
+[RFC 6464](https://www.rfc-editor.org/rfc/rfc6464) also defines an optional flag bit "V".
 When the use of it is negotiated, it indicates whether the encoder believes the audio packet contains voice activity.

-### What is `dBov`
-`dBov` is defined as the level (in [decibels](https://en.wikipedia.org/wiki/Decibel)) relative to the overload point of the system.
-In this context, an overload point is the highest-intensity signal encodable by the payload format.
-In simpler terms, the overload point is the loudest possible sound that can be encoded into the codec.
+Hopefully, you now have some understanding of the value in the `level` field, and we can jump right into the algorithm.
+Don't worry, it's not difficult at all.

 ## Audio Level processing
 You could use the flag bit "V" if available, but we don't recommend using it for the production environment for 2 reasons: